389ds/389ds.github.io/docs/389ds/development/git-rules.md

 Always create a "topic" or "bug" branch for your work.

-    git checkout master # or a main release branch
+    git checkout main # or a main release branch
     git checkout -b ticket123 # short for git branch ticket123 ; git checkout ticket123
     git checkout -b numericstring # a "feature" branch, not a bug fix branch